ultimike/d8-composer-pantheon/README.md

-# Quick Reference: Creating a new Pantheon-focused, Drupal 8 site with Composer and Terminus
+# Quick Reference: Creating a new Pantheon-focused, Drupal 8 site with Composer and Terminus (Pantheon's Composer template)

 ## Prerequisites:
   *  Composer